 Over the winter, leaves and other debris may have clogged the roof gutters.
 Make sure they are clear and that the downspouts will carry water away from the house.

 Reprogram the Thermostat and Alarm System

-Programmable systems may have been adjusted for special settings for the winter when you were away from the home.
-Reprogram them to the needs of an occupied home.
-Also, check the thermostat on the water heater and make sure it is adjusted for proper temperature.
+Programmable systems may have been adjusted for special settings for the winter when you were away from the house.
+Reprogram them to the needs of your occupied home.
+Also, check the thermostat on the water heater to make sure it is adjusted for proper temperature.

 Welcome home!
-You are now pretty much ready to resume living in your house.
-All that's left is to tell the neighbors you're back, reset the time on clocks, and restart the discontinued mail service.
+You are now ready to resume living in your house.
+All that's left is to tell the neighbors you're back, reset the time on clocks, and restart any discontinued mail services.